COST & COVERAGE FOR SHINGRIX

 For patients with commercial insurance plans:

-• 98% of commercial patients pay $0 for SHINGRIX1
+• 98% of commercially-insured patients pay $0 for SHINGRIX1

 • Average copays are just $4 or less1